Ndgc/Command/README.md

 # Command
-I Have no idea what i'm doing
+I have no idea what i'm doing